Azure/AzureCacheForRedis/AzureRedisEvents.md

 ## Message format

 Messages sent by Azure Redis are pipe (|) delimited strings.
-All messages start with a *FieldName* followed by the *Entry* for the field and so on so forth.
+All messages start with a FieldName followed by the Entry for the field, followed by additional pairs of field names and entries.

 ---
     NotificationType|{NotificationType}|StartTimeInUTC|{StartTimeInUTC}|IsReplica|{IsReplica}|IPAddress|{IPAddress}|SSLPort|{SSLPort}|NonSSLPort|{NonSSLPort}